Improved Bounds for Coin Flipping, Leader Election, and Random Selection: Preliminaries

-We formalize the definition of protocols in the full information model.
+We formalize the definition of random selection protocols in the full information model.
 Collective coin flipping protocols and leader election protocols are special cases of such protocols where the output domain is $\zo$ and $[\ell]$ respectively.